theNewDynamic/oregonsadventurecoast.com/content/blog/2016-01-19-romancing-the-coast-on-valentines-day.md

 ### 2) Dine at one of our fine restaurants.

 Coos Bay and North Bend Restaurants are one of the best kept secrets in our region!
-Here on Oregon&#8217;s Adventure Coast, there are many romantic restaurants to choose from- whether you want something ethnic, seafood, casual or a little more upscale.
-When it comes to the best restaurants in our area, we&#8217;ve done the research for you.
+Here on Oregon’s Adventure Coast, there are many romantic restaurants to choose from- whether you want something ethnic, seafood, casual or a little more upscale.
+When it comes to the best restaurants in our area, we’ve done the research for you.

 ### <a href="/2015/12/five-coos-bay-restaurants-to-try-in-2016/" target="_blank">Restaurants to check out in Coos Bay</a>

 <a href="/2016/01/top-5-north-bend-restaurants-for-die-hard-foodies-in-2016/" target="_blank">Top Restaurants for Foodies in North Bend</a>

 <a href="/eat-drink/ " target="_blank">Click Here to to See All Dining Options</a>

 **TIP-** Be sure to call ahead and make reservations if possible!
-Since Valentine&#8217;s Day falls on a Sunday this year, look for restaurants that serve Brunch- then take rest of the day to explore the coast together.
+Since Valentine’s Day falls on a Sunday this year, look for restaurants that serve Brunch- then take rest of the day to explore the coast together.

 ### 3) Explore our Unique Downtown Shopping Districts

 Spend some time browsing through the shops in Downtown Coos Bay, North Bend.
 Together, you and your Valentine will delight in discovering eclectic gift shops, boutiques and delightful antique stores. <a href="/2015/10/my-oregon-coast-adventure-antiquing-in-coos-bay-oregon/" target="_blank">Featured Trip Idea: Hunting for Antiques & Collectibles</a>.

-**TIP**&#8211; You may want to do this on Saturday as some stores close on Sundays.
+**TIP**– You may want to do this on Saturday as some stores close on Sundays.
 Call ahead to get store hours.

 ### 4) The Charleston Crab Feed